Aviation Diplomacy in the Middle East: The Strategic Ascent of Turkish Airlines and Qatar Airways

 In a similar manner, Qatar Airways is part of the country’s soft power strategy.[xvi]
 Initially intended to lessen Qatar’s dependence on Saudi Arabia in the mid-1990s, Qatar Airways quickly evolved into a powerful tool for promoting the country’s image as an independent soft power, particularly after the opening of Hamad International Airport in 2014.
 An important element of this is the growing role of Qatar Airways in humanitarian operations as demonstrated during the COVID-19 pandemic.

 During the global lockdown, Qatar Airways maintained flights to 30 destinations, repatriating one million stranded individuals and underscoring its role in global crisis management.[xvii]
-It operation was also pivotal in evacuating 60,000 people from Afghanistan in 2021[xviii], and delivering $13 million worth of aid to Sudan in 2023[xix] amid escalating violence.
+Its operation was also pivotal in evacuating 60,000 people from Afghanistan in 2021[xviii], and delivering $13 million worth of aid to Sudan in 2023[xix] amid escalating violence.
 The airline’s humanitarian efforts extend through its “WeQare” Environmental, Social, and Governance (ESG) program, launched in response to the global pandemic.
 This program, in partnership with the UNHCR, utilized Qatar Airways’ fleet to transport up to 400,000 kg of relief items globally.[xx]
 In 2020 alone, Qatar Airways Cargo transported over 250,000 tonnes of aid and medical supplies.
 Qatar Airways continued its humanitarian efforts, shipping at least 84,000 tonnes of pharmaceuticals and committing to transport up to 10 tonnes of humanitarian aid under a renewed agreement with the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) in 2024.[xxi]

 During the 2022 World Cup in Qatar – as the first country from the Middle East to host the event – Qatar Airways served as the official airline of FIFA (Fédération Internationale de Football Association) and helped engage millions of fans.
 Qatar Airways reportedly received a massive boost from the FIFA World Cup, carrying 31.7 million passengers[xxii]—a 71% increase over the previous year—even after adjusting existing routes during the event.[xxiii]
 Hosting the world’s premier football event represents the culmination of Qatar’s vision to display its soft power and its ability to manage international events, benefiting both international tourism and its own economy.

 The cases above show that Qatar and Türkiye understand how to capitalize on aviation diplomacy.
 They recognize the sector as a fast-growing market and are poised for continued growth, much like the industry’s expanding connectivity.
-While this approach Is not without risks, such as geopolitical developments, pandemics, and environmental challenges that impact global capacity and demand, Qatar and Türkiye have proven their commitment to diversification in the long-term.
+While this approach is not without risks, such as geopolitical developments, pandemics, and environmental challenges that impact global capacity and demand, Qatar and Türkiye have proven their commitment to diversification in the long-term.

 Conclusion